cksystemsteaching/selfie/README.md

 Similar to the arithmetic instructions, the `sltu` instruction only uses register addressing with `rs1`, `rs2`, and `rd` parameters and no immediate value and is thus encoded in the R-Format.

 There are two more things to discuss before moving on.
 Firstly, integer comparison, just like division and remainder, works differently for unsigned and signed interpretation of integers.
 We already mentioned an example in the information chapter.
 Here is another example.
 At first sight, the comparison `1 < -1` is obviously false but only if the operands are interpreted as signed integers.
 Otherwise, `1 < -1` is actually equal to `1 < UINT64_MAX` which is obviously true.
 Thus, as confusing it might be, `1 < -1` is actually true in C\*.
-However, the example does demonstrate the importance of understanding how information is encoded and operated on which is why we show it here.
+However, the example does demonstrate the importance of understanding how information is encoded and operated on, which is why we show it here.

 Secondly, `<` and thus `sltu` are enough to implement the six integer comparison operators we mentioned above.
 For example, when using `sltu` to implement `<`, the comparison `a <= b` is true if the expression `1 - (b < a)` evaluates to `1`, and it is false if `1 - (b < a)` evaluates to `0`.
 In other words, combining `sltu` with an `addi` instruction for initializing a register with `1` and a `sub` instruction for subtracting from that register the value of `b < a` as calculated by the `sltu` instruction is enough to implement `a <= b`.
 Try to figure out the other five cases!
 The `compile_expression` procedure in `selfie.c` shows the details for you to validate your solutions.
 Yet keep in mind that selfie does all that for educational purposes.
 Dedicated machine instructions are of course faster and therefore used in production systems.